Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 - Car hire

 Your airport experience does not have to be a dull one!
-There’s plenty of choices when it comes to keeping yourself entertained at Birmingham Airport.
+There are plenty of choices when it comes to keeping yourself entertained at Birmingham Airport.

 Relax in a lounge